freightlive/bumbal-geocode/README.md

 ### GeoProviderOptions

 The `GeoProviderOptions` class currently has two options that determine the logging and error data returned in the `LatLngResultList` result.
-Note that these options are set per provider, but their results are combined in the `LatLngResultList` result returned by `$geo_coder->getLatLngResultListFromAddress($address, $precision)`.
+Note that these options are set per provider, but their results are combined in the `LatLngResultList` result returned by `$geo_coder->getLatLngResultListFromAddress($address, $accuracy)`.

+It also has an `add_description` option for setting whether the returned individual `LatLngResult`s should contain a textual representation of the place they point to.

 - log_errors: Default value is `TRUE`.
 - log_debug: Default value is `FALSE`.
+- add_description: Default value is `FALSE`.

 #### Example
 ```php